In a 2007 season-opening

 acutely injured patients with mild hypothermia, producing a

-several degree drop in body temperature (The
+several degree drop in body temperature.

 Basically, a catheter is placed in the patient’s blood vessel, and a